deepsense-ai/db-ally/docs/how-to/pandas_views.md

 # How-To: Use Pandas DataFrames with db-ally

-In this guide, you will learn how to write [views](../concepts/views.md) that use [Pandas](https://pandas.pydata.org/) DataFrames as their data source.
+In this guide, you will learn how to write [structured views](../concepts/structured_views.md) that use [Pandas](https://pandas.pydata.org/) DataFrames as their data source.
 You will understand how to define such a view, create filters that operate on the DataFrame, and register it while providing it with the source DataFrame.

 The example used in this guide is a DataFrame containing information about candidates.
 The DataFrame includes columns such as `id`, `name`, `country`, `years_of_experience`.
 This is the same use case as the one in the [Quickstart](../quickstart/index.md) and [Custom Views](./custom_views.md) guides.
 Please feel free to compare the different approaches.